Apple Butter Pancakes with a beautiful cinnamon flavor are topped with apple butter, caramel sauce, and salty pistachios.

 What makes pancakes fluffy: baking soda or baking powder?

-Even though pancakes are cooked on a griddle rather than baked, baking powder works the same way by making them light and fluffy.
+Even though pancakes are cooked on a griddle rather than baked, the baking powder works the same way by making them light and fluffy.

 How to make fluffy pancakes

 - First, when you mixed together the wet and dry ingredients aim for “combined-lumpy”.
 This way you allow the gluten proteins to become loose and create air bubbles.
 If you are not a fan of the lumps, try to smooth the batter with a whisk gently and slowly, not over-beating.

 - Over-mixing the batter until very smooth results in overdeveloped gluten.
 This leaves less space for fluffy air pockets.